openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade.rst

 Concerning the cloud being operated upon, the following is assumed:

-* It is being upgraded from one LTS series to another (e.g. xenial to bionic, bionic to focal, etc.)
+* It is being upgraded from one LTS series to another (e.g. xenial to bionic, bionic to focal, etc.).
 * Its nodes are backed by MAAS.
-* Its services are highly available
+* Its services are highly available.
-* It is being upgraded with minimal downtime
+* It is being upgraded with minimal downtime.

 .. warning::